RumbleDB/python-jsoniq/README.md

 # Latest updates

+## Version 2.0.5
+- Support for @ (primary keys) within arrays of objects and ? for allowing null in JSound compact schemas.
+It corresponds to unique, and a union with js:null, in the JSound verbose syntax.

 ## Version 2.0.4
 - Fixed an issue when running the library from a working directory that has spaces in the path.
 - Removed an overlooked debug output printing an internal DataFrame schema during evaluation of let clauses.